 We do this to avoid possible errors in taking down the ad information.

 By receiving a hard copy from you, we can ensure that the information

 What is the cutoff date for ads?

 The ad deadline is noon on the first working day of the month prior to publication.
 For example, if you want your ad to be published in the September issue, we must receive it by noon the first working day of August.
 For additional information, see the deadline calendar below.
-A combined November-December issue of the Agricultural Review will be published in late November.
-The advertising deadline for this issue is noon on Oct.
+The advertising deadline for this issue is midnight on Oct.
 15.